cristisulighetean/ELEC-E8408-Hinking-Watch/docs/manual.md

 - Raspberry Pi 3B+
 - Pimoroni LED Display

-### Elements needed for the system
+### Optional components

-Both the user and maintainer will need a computer with an internet connection and a LAN cable to connect the Raspberry Pi to the local network.
+In order to use the website, the user will need a computer with an internet connection and a LAN cable to connect the Raspberry Pi to the local network.

 **Note**: The Raspberry Pi and Hub terminology has been used interchangeably.